 What computer skills do I need to take an online course?

 When do online classes begin?

 Online classes open at 12:01 a.m. on the first day of the semester.
 Sometimes an instructor will make a course available before the start date of classes, but they are not required to do so.
-Once the course opens, be sure to log into Blackboard and familiarize yourself with the course as well as the assignment schedule to ensure you do not fall behind.
+Once the course opens, be sure to log into Canvas and familiarize yourself with the course as well as the assignment schedule to ensure you do not fall behind.

 Do online courses have a set start date?